Invasives Plant Control

 BURNING BUSH REMOVAL

 Burning bush (Euonymus alatus) is a very widespread invasive plant in Beverly Shores.
 Once you recognize the distinctive “wings” or corky ridges on its stems, you can see how widely distributed burning bush is — even in the dead of winter.
 It is found in almost all non-wetland habitats in town, from woods to open, sunny areas.
 Burning Bush was once considered a desirable landscape plant because of its brilliant fall color.
 You will still see it prominently located in many Beverly Shores gardens.
 It is spreading most rapidly in wooded lots where open understory once hosted a variety of shrubs, vines, wildflowers and wild grasses and sedges.
 These other native species are now being shaded out.
-Consider the ecological consequences of one specie taking over the complex diversity of the understory here.
+Consider the ecological consequences of one species taking over the complex diversity of the understory here.
 What will happen to all the other plants, insects, invertebrates and small animals that depend on the cover and food provided by a diverse composition of plants?

 To keep the burning bush from returning to these recently cleared areas, some vigilance will be required.
 Burning bush produces abundant seeds., Many of the seeds germinate in the shade of the parent shrubs.
 These areas will have to be monitored for several years to remove young shrubs.
 Fortunately, removal is especially easy when the plants are small and can be pulled by hand.